Tivoli Gardens, Copenhagen

 Tivoli Gardens is an amusement park located right in the middle of Copenhagen city!
 It is the second-oldest theme park in the world, and is easily accessible since it is situated right outside Copenhagen's Central Station.

 We love how Tivoli has a rustic feel, and how it lights up when the skies turn dark!

 Entrance of Tivoli Gardens (albeit with the view of the ugly crane)

 Note that Tivoli Gardens has a different ticketing system than most theme parks.
-They charge an entrance fee, and some of the rides require additional tickets.
+They charge an entrance fee (get discounted Tivoli tickets on Klook), and some of the rides require additional tickets.
 We thought that this was a good idea as not everyone visits theme parks for the rides.
 This way, even our grandparents can enter the park and enjoy the atmosphere and food, without having to pay the high price.
 That was what we noticed; in the evening, many elderly locals and working adults entered to enjoy the decorations in the park.

 Entrance tickets: 120 dkk (~26 sgd)

 Like most theme parks, do plan to visit Tivoli on weekdays as there will be less crowds and shorter waiting times!

 The experience at Tivoli was phenomenal, especially so because we almost didn't have to queue up for any of the rides.
 There were virtually no queues for most of the rides (except the kiddy rides).
 The park was also extremely beautiful with the Christmas decorations.

 Polar bears with Santa hats greeted us when we entered

 Even though it was freezing that day, Tivoli ensured that all its guests were comfortable.
 There were many fireplaces around the park for theme park goers to warm their freezing fingers!